marcella-nobrega/ToDo_List_React/README.md

 # ToDo List

-This is ToDo List built with React.
+This is a ToDo List built with React.